Plan for Group Call Pickup in Skype for Business 2015

-Group Call Pickup, a new feature in Cumulative Updates for Lync Server 2013: February 2013, lets users answer incoming calls to their colleagues from their own phones.
-This new feature increases the availability of a user's line by enabling other users to answer an incoming call by dialing a call pickup group number.
+Group Call Pickup enables users to answer incoming calls to their colleagues from their own phones.
+This increases the availability of a user's line by enabling other users to answer an incoming call by dialing a call pickup group number.
 When Group Call Pickup is deployed, the number of incoming calls that are routed to voice mail can be significantly reduced, which is particularly useful for calls from customers who are external to your organization.

 The Group Call Pickup feature is designed in particular for business units in open office environments.
 Incoming calls are not disruptive because they ring only at the intended destination.
 Other users who hear the ring, however, can still pick up the call simply by dialing the group number.